zoubohao/Deepurify/README.md

 **NOTE**

-Download the necessary files for running Deepurify via https:\\
+Download the necessary files for running Deepurify via https://drive.google.com/file/d/1i-qNfxVmxDXymTuVoTPuNFSB6VdKIYjb/view?usp=sharing

 Unzip this file and set an enviroment variable "DeepurifyInfoFiles" with